Forestry Mulching Services in Spokane, WA

 Site Verification

 Final walk-through confirms defensible space zones, verifies mulch depth, and documents results.
-For DNR cost-share projects, we capture before/after photography and measurements for reimbursement documentation.
+For DNR cost-share projects, we capture before-and-after photography and measurements for reimbursement documentation.

-Traditional land clearing typically involves 3–5 separate operations: cutting (chainsaws or feller-bunchers), piling (excavator or dozer), hauling (trucks to disposal site), and often burning (requires burn permits and smoke management plans in Washington).
+Traditional land clearing services typically involve 3–5 separate operations: cutting, piling, hauling, and often burning.
 Each step adds time, equipment, labor, and cost.
-Bulldozing and grading strip the topsoil entirely, destroy root systems that anchor soil, and leave bare mineral soil exposed to erosion and weed invasion.
+Bulldozing and grading strip topsoil entirely, destroy root systems, and leave bare mineral soil exposed to erosion and weed invasion.

 Forestry mulching consolidates all of this into a single controlled pass.
-The machine processes vegetation on contact, the mulch stays on-site, and the ground surface is left intact.
+The machine processes vegetation on contact.
+The mulch stays on-site.
+The ground surface is left intact — an effective approach to fire prevention and land management.
 Compare the methods below, or learn more about our lot clearing services.

 Talk directly with the local operator — no sales team, no call center.

-What Happens After Mulching: The Science of Soil Recovery
+After Forestry Mulching: The Science of Soil Recovery

-Forestry mulching doesn't just clear land — it actively improves soil health.
+Forestry mulching doesn't just clear brush — it actively improves soil health.
 Here's what peer-reviewed research shows.

 Average reduction in surface water runoff from mulched sites